deleidos/prototype-20150626/README.md

 A description of this approach, as applied to the prototype, is as follows:

+## Prototype Stakeholders

+Implicitedly, the RFQ was a stakeholder in the process, which the team interpretted to mean it would define the relevant marketspace the product manager and team was serving.
+Our process would involve regular contact with all stakeholders.
+However, during the RFQ process, there was only one Q&A round permitted.

+For the sake of this prototype, a couple individuals outside of the design/development team took on the role of "People" in the relevant marketspace.
+The team met with the "People" every other day during the design and development period.

 ***

 ## Day #0: Wednesday, June 18th